Appendix A Garden Journaling

 Plants can be selected for their aesthetic or ecological value to fulfill specific functions such as screening or noise control.
 Plants are incorporated into the design to fill several visual and sensory roles in the landscape.
 Plants form a structural framework for the garden and yard, establish horizontal and vertical diversity and transition, and provide focal points.
 They can be used for screening and creating seasonal impact with foliage, bloom, twig color, or trunk architecture.
 Many plants add fragrance to the environment.
 Selections based on ecological value can reduce lawn area, control erosion, and add biodiversity by attracting, hosting, and feeding pollinators, beneficial insects, and other wildlife—including birds.

-Avoid invasive plants such as English ivy (Hedera helix), privet (Japanese and Chinese Ligustrum sp.), Japanese and Chinese wisteria, and Japanese honeysuckle (Lonicera japonica), all of which are detrimental to the local landscape and environment, including undeveloped natural areas.
+Avoid invasive plants such as English ivy (Hedera helix), privet (Japanese and Chinese Ligustrum spp.), Japanese and Chinese wisteria (Wisteria floribunda and W. sinensis), and Japanese honeysuckle (Lonicera japonica), all of which are detrimental to the local landscape and environment, including undeveloped natural areas.
 For lists of invasive plants, see the NC Invasive Plant Council, Going Native: Urban Landscaping for Wildlife with Native Plants, or the NC Native Plants Society.

 To put the right plant in the right place, we must understand each plant’s environmental requirements and its design characteristics.
 For example, choose drought-resistant or low-moisture plants for a location with limited available water.
 Or select a mounding, low-growing broadleaf evergreen for a low hedge next to a walkway.